Trump's reckless return met with a dramatically changed White House - KVIA

 Though four hours earlier his doctors conceded he was not yet “out of the woods” in his fight against Covid-19, Trump framed the disease as in the past: “Now I’m better and maybe I’m immune?
 I don’t know.
 But don’t let it dominate your lives.”

 In the White House residence where he was speaking without a mask, an already slimmed-down staff has been reduced even further after the President and first lady both came down with coronavirus.
-At least one residence staffer in direct contact with the President tested positive over the weekend, according to a person familiar with the matter.
+At least one staffer — who is military personnel directly assigned to support the President in the Oval and residence — tested positive over the weekend, according to a person familiar with the matter.

 As Trump returned home, a supply of medical gowns, goggles and respirator masks had been secured for use by his health and security teams — and potentially residence staffers — should they need to come into close proximity to the President.

-Note: CLARIFICATION: This story has been updated to reflect the residence staffer who tested positive is military personnel directly assigned to support the President.